Robert Sullivan is a self-published author, blogger, social media manager, and more.

 13. Clean your lint trap every time you wash a load of laundry.

-I have a dryer that if you don’t clean the trap each time you do the laundry, the load comes out damp and has to be run again.
+I have a dryer where the load comes out damp and has to be run again if you don't clean the trap each time you do the laundry.
 If this is such a problem that a smaller unit can’t handle it, then how inefficient is it to dry clothes with it all clogged up?

 12. Clean dryer ducts.